jpmckinney/multi_mail/README.md

 message.deliver
 ```

-Alternatively, instead of setting the `delivery_method` during initialization, you can set it before delivery, kike:
+Alternatively, instead of setting `delivery_method` during initialization, you can set it before delivery, like:

 ```ruby
 message = Mail.new do